 Spring and summer: May - August:

 This is the time where we will let the sheep roam free on the grass fields.
-Once in a while we need herd them from one field to another so that they always have enough grass to eat.
+Once in a while we need to herd them from one field to another so that they always have enough grass to eat.
 In this period we do a lot of outside chores in the gardens and maintaining the property.
-All the fruits and vegetables need a lot of caring and maintenance, we don´t use any pesticides so it means a little more work (but for a better cause :)) We are producing a lot of meat as well, from time to time we kill sheep and we prepare the meat for consumption or preserve.
+All the fruits and vegetables need a lot of caring and maintenance, we don´t use any pesticides so it means a little more work (but for a better cause :)) We are producing a lot of meat as well, from time to time we kill sheep and we prepare the meat for consumption or preservation.
 We also make a lot of silage for our sheep with the tractor, so that they have enough to eat in wintertime.
 But we also enjoy the warm weather a lot: to do barbecues and swim in a nearby lake for example :)

 Autumn: September - November:

 Here we try to harvest everything from the fields, bushes and trees.
 All that we can not eat directly we preserve, we make jams, pickled vegetables, juices and sauces.
 Since we take everything from the field, we have to prepare the ground, the beds and greenhouse for next year.
 Sheep meat is still being produced and needs preparing.

 Around November and December a lot of markets and fairs will be taking place where we sell our handicraft and products.
 It is a really nice and fun experience to help out on these events as you will get a good impression of Estonian (handicraft) culture.